JulietteG/marble/README.md

 For more detailed installation instructions, see the web page [http://scikit-learn.org/stable/install.html](http://scikit-learn.org/stable/install.html).

+### Downloading the Data

+All lyrics have already been downloaded, saved in the `lyrics/` folder, and split into `train/` and `test/` samples, with a test size of 40%.

+The `unique_artist.txt` file mapping artist names to ids has been downloaded and saved in the `data/` directory.

+Therefore, the only file you must download is `data/artist_similarity.db`, which is ~ 330MB. `artist_similarity.db` can be downloaded from [http://labrosa.ee.columbia.edu/millionsong/pages/getting-dataset](http://labrosa.ee.columbia.edu/millionsong/pages/getting-dataset) or directly via the the link [http://labrosa.ee.columbia.edu/millionsong/pages/getting-dataset](http://labrosa.ee.columbia.edu/millionsong/pages/getting-dataset).

 ## Usage

 The complete and final model sources from `mlp.py`.
 To run: